MicrosoftDocs/winrt-api/windows.networking.networkoperators/hotspotauthenticationeventdetails_eventtoken.md

 Gets a GUID that uniquely identifies the authentication attempt for which this event was raised.

 > [!NOTE]
-> This functionality is only available to mobile operator apps and Windows Store apps given privileged access by mobile network operators.
+> This functionality is only available to mobile operator apps and UWP apps given privileged access by mobile network operators.
 For more information, see [Mobile Broadband: ](http://msdn.microsoft.com/library/windows/hardware/hh852368.aspx) and [Windows 8 Integration for Wireless Hotspot Operators](http://msdn.microsoft.com/library/windows/hardware/hh770516.aspx).

 > If you want to use this API and publish your app to the Store, you will need special approval.
 For more information, see the **Special and restricted capabilities** section under [App capability declarations](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations).